hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 When a *Must Support* element requires a more tightly stated obligation, this obligation is specified in the AU Core Requester [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) on the element definition.

-#### Presentation of Must Support and Obligation in profiles
+#### Presentation of Must Support and obligation in profiles

-All elements with *Must Support* in AU Core are accompanied by an explicit *Obligation* that identifies the expectations for one or more actors.
+All elements with *Must Support* in AU Core are accompanied by an explicit obligation that identifies the expectations for one or more actors.
 When rendered in an implementation guide, each profile is presented in different formal views under tabs labelled "Differential Table", "Key Elements Table", and "Snapshot Table".
-The elements with *Must Support* and *Obligation* in these views are flagged with <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span><span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element has obligations">O</span> as shown below.
+Elements flagged with *Must Support* and stated obligations in these views are represented by <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span><span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element has obligations">O</span> as shown below.

  <div>
     <img src="allergyintolerance-keyelementstable.png" alt="AU Core AllergyIntolerance Key Elements Table" style="width:100%"/>